Add your promotional text...

 All I really wanted to do in this episode was to set the table and give credit to author Kal Wagenheim for doing what no other author had done--uncovering the name of Babe Ruth's notorious St. Louis bordello.
 Had it not been for Wagenheim's long out-of-print 1974 biography of Babe Ruth, I'd still be chasing my tail.

 In this book, the author introduces us to a New York Daily News sports columnist who was essentially Babe Ruth's shadow, covering him 24/7, year round.
-In this regard, Hunt is a pioneer in sports tabloid journalism and is one of the men who helped create the larger-than-life image of Babe Ruth.
+Hunt is a pioneer in sports tabloid journalism and is one of the men who helped create the larger-than-life image of Babe Ruth.

 It was Hunt's account of traveling with Babe Ruth through St. Louis Union Station where we get the name and details of the whorehouse-the "House of the Good Shepherd."